JuliaGaussianProcesses/KernelFunctions.jl/docs/src/api.md

 There are other aesthetic benefits -- for example a collection of `N` `Real`-valued inputs can be represented by an `AbstractVector{<:Real}` of `length` `N`, rather than needing to use an `AbstractMatrix{<:Real}` of size either `N x 1` or `1 x N`.

+### Why we have support for both

+In short: people like matrices, and people are familiar with `obsdim`-style keyword arguments as they are used elsewhere in the Julia package ecosystem.

+However, all internals are implemented using `AbstractVector`s, and the `obsdim` interface is just a thin layer of utility functionality which sits on top of this.

 ## Functions

 ```@docs